| ERANOS-JUNG LECTURES 2021 | Meditations on Freedom. Autonomy in the Mirror of Vulnerability, between Paranoia and Responsibility

 Conference: "The Future We don't Want"

-Speaker: Prof. Fabio Merlini (Eranos Foundation, Ascona, and Swiss Federal Institute for Vocational Education and Training SFIVET, Lugano)
+Speaker: Prof. Fabio Merlini (Eranos Foundation, Ascona, and Swiss Federal University for Vocational Education and Training SFUVET, Lugano)

 Cycle: Eranos-Jung Lectures: "Meditations on Freedom.
 Autonomy in the Mirror of Vulnerability, between Paranoia and Responsibility"